Article

 Photo courtesy of WUSATA.

-Following the project, Monica Lee registered and attended a FAS agricultural trade mission to Spain in November 2022.
+Following the project, Monica Lee registered and attended a FAS agricultural trade mission to Spain.

 Another example of collaboration is when the partners worked together to support a North Carolina company that wanted to pursue new markets for its dessert product.
 The REC conducted a Matrix that ranked countries as top markets, and then FAS and SUSTA (Southern U.S. Trade Association) were instrumental in connecting the company to potential buyers through multiple trade show and trade mission opportunities including SIAL China, a China Inbound Virtual Trade Mission to North Carolina, and a China Outbound Trade Mission.